run-x/opta-docs/content/en/observability/logdna.md

         key: <your ingestion key>
         tags: staging # any custom tags that you need
 ```
-Run `opta apply -c logdna.yml` and that's it!
+Run `opta apply` and that's it!
 You should see your logs in logDNA shortly.